xuankimtran/docs-1/pages/katalon-studio/videos/api_testing_katalon_studio_get_request_verify_response.md

 1\.
 Create GET operation with Katalon Studio via Object Repository.

 2\.
-Configure Request Type and URL via Katalon Studio.
+Configure Request Type and URL.

 3\.
 Call the GET operation via Object Repository.

 4\.
 Add Verification conditions.

 5\.
-Verify the element and other objects of the Response Body.
+Verify the element and other objects of the Response.

 **Note: **This video is contributed by [Rahul Rathore](https://www.youtube.com/channel/UCeuu4kw1a7SRSdH7TGAn7gg)